koenderks/jfa/README.md

 ## 1. Installation

-The released version of `jfa` can be downloaded from [CRAN](https://cran.r-project.org/package=jfa) by running the following command in R or RStudio:
+The most recently released version of `jfa` can be downloaded from [CRAN](https://cran.r-project.org/package=jfa) by running the following command in R or RStudio:

 ```
 install.packages('jfa')